 - All state-funded schools with year 7 students receive this funding.

 - For 2019-2020 Wingfield Academy’s allocation was £16,112

-The literacy and numeracy catch-up premium provides schools with an additional money for each year 7 pupil who did not achieve standard in reading and/or maths at the end of key stage 2.
+The literacy and numeracy catch-up premium provides schools with an additional money for each year 7 student who did not achieve standard in reading and/or maths at the end of key stage 2.
 This short report summarises how we intend to spend this year’s funding.

-Support the attainment of these pupils
+Support the attainment of these students

 - Aid their progression into secondary school